cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

     * If it is absent, it is equivalent to having it as the last element (lowest priority)
   * Channel ID is a byte
     * Current channel distribution (among reactors) goes up to `0x61`
-    * Proposal: reserve for mempool lanes all channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
+    * Proposal: reserve for mempool lanes channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
+      * max of 128 lanes.
+Big enough?
-    * currently, mempool is `0x30`, which would be a special case: native lane.
+    * currently, mempool is p2p channel ID is `0x30`, which would be a special case: native lane.
   * How to deal with nodes that are late?
 So, lane info at mempool level (and thus p2p channels to establish) does not match.
     * Two cases
     * A node that is up to date and falls behind (e.g., network instability, etc.)